 (as of September 2001) A restructured Membership Committee has been established, with Mr. McWilliams as Chair.
 At present, this is a Standing Committee. (as of February 2006) Members of the Committee are Ms. Davis, Chair, Ms. Bonnell, Dr. Cunningham and Mr. Swinden.
-Any other Board Members interested in joining the Committee are invited to do so. (as of March 2007, this Committee has been suspended, as fundraising is done by the Board as a whole)
+Any other Board Members interested in joining the Committee are invited to do so. (as of March 2007, this Committee has been suspended, as fundraising is done by the Board as a whole); (as of September 2008) this Committee has been reinstated but was disbanded, in December 2013 - see below for Fundraising Committee.

-Municipal Governance Committee
+Municipal Governance Committee:

 (as of September 2004) Members of the Committee are: Mr. McWilliams (Chair), Mr. Blackburn, Dr. Cunningham, Mr. Goldie, Ms. Kennedy, Mr. Swinden and Mr. Willson. (as of February 2005); the name of the Committee has been changed to Municipal Governance Committee. (as of May 2008) The members of the Committee are: Ms. Bonnell (Chair), Mr. Allan, Dr. Lemon and Mr. John Swinden.
+This Committee was disbanded in December 2013.

-International Conventions Committee
+International Conventions Committee:

-(as of March 2007) Members of the Committee are: Ms. Kennedy (Chair), Mr. Futterer, Mr. McCloskey, Mr. McCutchan, Mr. Olivero, Dr. Shugarman, Ms. Cathy Walker and Dr. Webb.
+(as of March 2007) Members of the Committee are: Ms. Kennedy (Chair), Mr. Futterer, Mr. McCloskey, Mr. McCutchan, Mr. Olivero, Dr. Shugarman, Ms. Cathy Walker and Dr. Webb; (as of September 2009) this Committee has been suspended, as an Ex-officio position of International Conventions Officer was created.
+This position was disbanded in December 2013.